Are you looking for the best family board games to have some exciting gaming time with your kids or partner?

 Once you have exhausted all your actions, you need to make the smoke and fire progress using two dice.
 The roll tells you the coordinates on the map where the fire danger gets intensified.
 If there was no previous danger noted in that location, you need to add smoke.
 Instead, if there was smoke before, it turns into fire.
 Lastly, if the area was already on fire, it explodes with fire expanding to adjacent rooms.

 Overall, the game does deliver a true panic mode experience.
 There is simply too much to do and too little time to take care of everything.
-You have to find the right balance between controlling the fire and rescuing people.
+You have to work as a team and find the right balance between controlling the fire and rescuing people.
+Making tough decision is part of the experience.
 Additionally, you want to make sure that the unique abilities of each firefighter are put to the best use.